Program Enhancement Funds (PEF) Guidelines

 Once PEF have been completely allocated, ESA Sections have the option to utilize their ESA budgeted funds to support or enhance a particular symposium, if they desire.

 Program Symposia organizers can submit their PEF requests through the Confex system through April 8, 2019.
-Section and Member Symposia organizers can submit their PEF requests through the Confex system through May 24, 2019.
+Section and Member Symposia and Program Workshop organizers can submit their PEF requests through the Confex system through May 24, 2019.

 - PEF may not be used to defray any cost of an ESA member residing in North America (US, Canada, and Mexico) with the following two exceptions: